5 Reasons You Should Have a Family Doctor

 Medical emergencies are an exception.
 An emergency is a valid reason to visit the emergency room — but far too many Americans use the ER or urgent care as their primary source of care.
 It’s one reason among many we spend more as a country on healthcare than anyone else, yet still rank far from the top in health outcomes.

 Using more primary care physicians — including family doctors — can help.
-Here are just a few of the benefits for you and your family.
+Here family medicine specialist Michael Rabovsky, MD, explains just a few of the benefits for you and your family.

-That’s typical of family practitioners.
+That’s typical of family practitioners, he notes.
 Because family doctors treat a wide range of conditions, they can be your primary care physicians at any point in your life.

 When doctors treat you for years, they get to know your medical history inside and out.
 That helps them make accurate diagnoses, watch for red flags regarding medications and monitor changes in your health through the years.